Voislav-Vpotoke/Voislav-Vpotoke/README.md

 - IT sphere, computers and programming are my passion.

-- Open and ready to study new technologies in programming: languages, libraries, frameworks.
+- Open and ready to study new technologies in programming.

 - :telescope: Looking for an interesting job in this field.